• Skip to primary navigation

 Oatmeal Date Bars Recipe

-Oatmeal Date Bars recipe: two layers of a cookie crust sandwiched with a gooey layer of sweet dates.
+Oatmeal Date Bars recipe: two layers of a cookie crust sandwiching a gooey layer of sweet dates.

 Print Recipe Pin Recipe